the-volunteer-network/the-volunteer-network.github.io/docs/index.md

 - People who recently moved into a new town looking to meet new friends and introduce themselves to their new community by volunteering.
 > As someone who recently moved from out of state, I am always looking for ways to make new acquaintances and provide to this city that has been so welcoming.
-> Volunteering is a great place to start, having an app that points me to directly to places where people actually need my help would be great!
+> Volunteering is a great place to start, having an app that points me  directly to places where people actually need my help would be great!